deuxfleurs-org/garage/doc/Load_Balancing.md

    proportionnal to its capacity (which `n_tokens` represented in the first method)

+For now we continue using the multi-DC ring walking described above.

-I have studied two ways to do the attribution, in a way that is deterministic:
+I have studied two ways to do the attribution of partitions to nodes, in a way that is deterministic:

 - Min-hash: for each partition, select node that minimizes `hash(node, partition_number)`
 - MagLev: see [here](https://blog.acolyer.org/2016/03/21/maglev-a-fast-and-reliable-software-network-load-balancer/)